 9. Limit Alcohol

-After quarantining for months, we all want to enjoy ourselves and have a few cocktails to unwind.
+After quarantining for months, there's no shame in wanting to enjoy yourself and have a few cocktails to unwind.
 The problem is, drinking complicates things like social distancing.

 "Excessive alcohol use might decrease your awareness of the need for physical distancing and might lead people to forget about using the other COVID-19 prevention tools we have available," Brown says.
 In other words, when we drink, we get less inhibited and looser with our safety precautions.